statamic/v2-docs/content/collections/docs/routing.md

 Given a URL of [example.com/knock-knock-jokes/little-old-lady/punch-line](), your template can use `{{ setup }}` to access the value `little-old-lady`.
 This is more consistent, reliable, and readable than relying on segment variables and allows you to change the routes and rearrange your site structure without ever breaking a link.

 These wildcard variables can contain upper and lowercase letters, numbers, and underscores.

-> You can use wildcards and wildcard variables in your routes file, but you can't use both of them in the same route pattern.

 ### Ignoring Segments {#ignoring-segments}